OpenClaw-Inspired Self-Evolving Local-First IDE Workflows

 Assistant->>FS: Append to today's daily log:<br/>"Created OpenClaw research doc"

-The assistant decomposes the research goal into parallel search queries (English and Chinese), fetches full articles rather than snippets, synthesizes a structured document with diagrams and citations, and logs the session output in the daily memory log.
+The assistant decomposes the research goal into parallel search queries (English and Chinese), fetches full articles (full page text where possible), synthesizes a structured document with diagrams and citations, and logs the session output in the daily memory log.

 Scenario: I have a reference architecture document and want to turn it into a working project structure with all the right files and conventions.